CTurt/JuSt-ROP/README.md

 # JuSt-ROP
 JavaScript ROP framework.
 For directly writing ROP chains in JavaScript before executing them via a browser exploit.

 All gadgets and chains shown here were tested on PlayStation 4 firmware 1.76.
-To use this for any other exploit you will need to make several manual tweaks (for 32bit, you should replace `* 8` with `* 4` for example).
+To use this with any other exploit you will need to make several manual tweaks (for 32bit, you should replace `* 8` with `* 4` for example).

 ## Porting to your exploits
 Expose the following globally: